The TeV Dawn of SUSY Models - Consequences for Flavour and CP: Interplay between the electroweak and flavour fine-tunings

 This probabilistic picture naturally generalizes to a fine-tuning in several variables and observables.
 If we have two independent fine-tunings, $F_{1}$ and $F_{2}$ in terms of two independent parameters, the resulting fine-tuning is given by the product,

 Obviously this can be generalized to multiple fine-tunings.

 The question is, however, which parameters and observables one considers to be independent.
 This is basically a question of the prejudice about the underlying fundamental model.
-For example in {\it ordinary} (or minimal) gauge mediation \cite{Giudice:1998bp}, all non-trivial soft mass parameters are determined by a single parameter $F/M$ (plus $\tan\beta$).
-Therefore, one can consider the fine-tuning in terms of this single parameter.
+For example in {\it ordinary} (or minimal) gauge mediation \cite{Giudice:1998bp}, all non-trivial soft mass parameters are determined by a single parameter\footnote{here ${\cal F}$ is the F-term VEV in SUSY-breaking sector and $M$ is the messenger mass.} ${\cal F}/M$ (plus $\tan\beta$) Therefore, one can consider the fine-tuning in terms of this single parameter.
 In the CMSSM however, one already has several "independent" soft mass parameters for the sfermion masses, $m_0^2$, the gaugino masses, $M_i$, and the $A$-terms, $A_0$, and one could look at fine-tunings in all of them.

 As we can see from Eq.~\eqref{multi} the value of fine-tuning grows rapidly when we have multiple fine-tuned observables.
 Therefore assumptions on the underlying number of independent parameters/observables crucially influence the result.
 This is, however, what one should expect, because relations between different parameters is what makes a model more predictive and potentially less fine-tuned.